CBMM/CBMM.github.io/posts/2016-02-16-juicy-pixels.markdown

 How does QuickCheck produce random functions?
 What would I expect the output to look like?
 I have no idea, although I'd to look into it.
 In the meantime, here are some examples.

 <aside style="background-color:#1f8dd6;width:80%;margin: 0 auto;color:white;margin:20px;padding:5px;border-radius:3px;font-size:10pt;">
-NOTE: Some of the pictures apear smoothed.
+NOTE: Some of the pictures appear smoothed.
 This isn't QuickCheck - it's just the browser scaling smaller images up to the same height as larger images.
 </aside>

 <div class="figure">